We celebrate the Holy Eucharist each Sunday at the 9 a.m. and 11 a.m. services. In the summer we worship at 10 a.m. Memorial Day through Labor Day.

-Join us for coffee and treats after both services!
+Join us for popsicles and treats after the service on the lawn!

 Children are always welcome in church, and we also have friendly childcare from 8:30-12:00 in our beautiful atrium.

 Parking is available at the Hyde-Addison Elementary School across the street from the church.

 9 a.m. – A Relaxed, Family Style Service